 - If you are a PhilHealth member, the PhilHealth portal is available in PhilHealth accredited facilities for them to check your records and process your claims.

 - For non-members, there are three ways to avail of the benefits:

 - Online.
 In the PhilHealth website, download the PMRF or PhilHealth Membership Registration Form and fill it out.
 Secure a copy of your valid ID, birth certificate, and other supporting documents (e.g., Declaration of legal dependents).
 Email these documents along with the PMRF to the official email address of the PhilHealth office near you.
 Related: How to Get or Retrieve Your PhilHealth Number: An Ultimate Guide.

 - During Admission.
-If you are already admitted in the hospital or facility, they will be the one to coordinate with PhilHealth to enroll you.
+If you are already admitted to the hospital or facility, they will be the ones to coordinate with PhilHealth to enroll you.

 - For 4Ps members, coordinate with the local government unit to get a certificate of validity of coverage.